 Proof of Residence

 - Fernwood, Haydn and Middleton Primary Schools: If you live in the catchment area for Fernwood, Haydn or Middleton Primary Schools and you are applying for a place there, you will need to provide proof of residence as detailed on page 28 of Going to School in Nottingham.
 Proof of residence is required even if your child already has a sibling attending the school.
 This documentation should then be sent directly to the School Admissions Team, LH Box 14, Loxley House, Station Street, Nottingham NG2 3NG or emailed to firstname.lastname@example.org clearly marked with your child’s name and date of birth.
-You should send the documentation by no later than 15 January 2018.
+You should send the documentation with your application form.
 If you do not provide satisfactory proof of residence we will be unable to consider your application as being from within the catchment area and it may reduce your child’s chance of getting a place at their catchment school

 - Southwark Primary School: If you live in the catchment area for Southwark Primary School and you are applying for a place there, you will need to provide proof of residence.
 This documentation should then be sent directly to Southwark Primary School, Park Lane, Old Basford, Nottingham NG6 0DT clearly marked with your child’s name and date of birth.
 Do not send the proof of residence documentation to the School Admissions Team